 View free policies procedures examples from all manuals.
 No obligation, no credit card!

-Real leaders — not those people who run for office every other year, promising “real” leadership for a change — possess a combination of qualities and characteristics that make us want to follow them.
+Real leaders — not those people who run for office every other year, promising “real” leadership for a change — possess a combination of qualities and leadership characteristics that make us want to follow them.
 Whether we naturally gravitate to these quality individuals or we subconsciously recognize their leadership, we follow them.
 We’re pretty good at recognizing greatness in certain people.

 “What makes the sphinx the seventh wonder?
 What makes the dawn come up like thunder?”